 - An acknowledgement of receipt, including the article number, title and date of receipt is sent to the corresponding author of each manuscript upon receipt.
-If this receipt is not received within 20 days from submission, the author should call or write to the Editorial Office to ensure that the manuscript (or the receipt) was not lost in the mail.
+If this receipt is not received within 20 days from submission, the author should call or write to the Editorial Office to ensure that the manuscript (or the receipt) was properly uploaded during the electronic submission.

-- Each manuscript submitted to IV is sent for review in confidence to two suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
+- Each manuscript submitted to IV is sent for peer-review (single-blind) in confidence to two-three suitable referees with the request to return the manuscript with their comments to the Editorial Office within 12 days from receipt.
 If reviewers need a longer time or wish to send the manuscript to another expert, the manuscript may be returned to the Editorial Office with a delay.
-All manuscripts submitted to IV, are treated in confidence, without access to any person other than the Managing Editor, the journal’s secretary, the reviewers and the printers.
+All manuscripts submitted to IV, are treated in confidence, without access to any person other than the Managing Editor, the journal’s secretary, the reviewers, and the printers.

-- All accepted manuscripts are peer-reviewed and carefully corrected in style and language, if necessary, to make presentation clear.
-(There is no fee for this service).
+- All accepted manuscripts are carefully corrected in style and language, if necessary, to make presentation clear (there is no fee for this service).
 Every effort is made (a) to maintain the personal style of the author’s writing and (b) to avoid change of meaning.
 Authors will be requested to examine carefully manuscripts which have undergone language correction at the pre-proof or proof stage.

-- Authors should pay attention to the following points when writing an article for IN VIVO:
+- Authors should pay attention to the following points when writing an article for IV:

 - The Instructions to Authors must be followed in every detail.

 - The presentation of the experimental methods should be clear and complete in every detail facilitating reproducibility by other scientists.